glue-viz/glue/doc/customizing_guide/viewer.rst

 selection from a fixed set of values -- for instance line style, or as demonstrated in `Viewer State`_, the attribute to show on an axis (since it should be chosen from the existing data attributes).
-This can be done by using the :class:`~glue.external.echo.SelectionCallbackProperty` class, which should be used as follows::
+This can be done by using the :class:`~echo.SelectionCallbackProperty` class, which should be used as follows::

     class TutorialViewerState(ViewerState):